Understanding Home Equity: How It Works and How to Calculate It

 DON'T FORGET!: Mortgage principal is the outstanding balance of your mortgage.
 As monthly mortgage payments are made, the mortgage principal is reduced.

-If you’re already a home buyer and you’re looking for more space, figuring out how much equity you’ve built up in your home is easy.
-You just need to know what your current home is worth (you can find this out by having an appraisal done) and what you owe on your mortgage.
+If you’re a homeowner looking for more space, figuring out how much equity you’ve built up in your home is easy.
+To get started, you'll need to know your home's current value, which can be determined through an appraisal, and the remaining balance on your mortgage.
 Once you have this information, you just subtract the amount you owe on your mortgage from the value of your home.
 The remainder is your home equity which helps you gain momentum for your next home purchase.

 You may be a long way from retiring, but it helps to think of buying a home as a long-term investment.
 Even with property taxes, insurance, and upkeep, it’s likely you’ll pay less than you would if you were to rent.
 And if you can pay off your home before you retire, you can always downsize and pocket the extra cash.